JetBrains-Research/KEEPs/KEEP.md

 1. Internal errors.
    In this case we would like to have a special error state that is local to the current function/class(/package?)
-   Example of such function is `last` function, class is `HashMap`.
+   Example of such a function is `last` function, class is `HashMap`.
-   This states is expected to express some internal states and does not be exposed outside of the scope.
+   These states are expected to express some internal states and do not be exposed outside the scope.
    Not as types but as values as well.
    So this function/class is able to rely on the fact that this error will not be in the input parameters or anywhere else.
 2. External errors.
-   In this case we would like to express exceptional states that could happen in the function/class.
+   In this case, we would like to express exceptional states that could happen in the function/class.
    The example of this use-case are functions in stdlib with several overloads (`OrNull` vs `OrThrow`).
-   The desired output of this feature is to unify them in a single function which could be easily handled in both manner.
+   The desired output of this feature is to unify them in a single function which could be easily handled in both manners.
-   More precisely, it has to be easily transformed into exception and easily posphoned to handle using language features like conditional call and elvis operator.
+   More precisely, it has to be easily transformed into exception and easily postponed to handle using language features like conditional call and elvis operator.

 ### Background